 The back-office administration of healthcare is fragmented and full of manual, inefficient processes that impact patient care, provider reimbursement, and costs.
 These processes are a result of our inability to connect effectively.
-While payers and providers have invested millions in multiple platforms and legacy systems, some still lack full integration and interoperable functionality.
+While payers and providers have invested millions in multiple platforms and legacy systems, many still lack full integration and interoperable functionality.

 Most healthcare organizations have invested in digital and interoperability strategies that, ultimately, have narrow potential and limited scalability.
 The high costs to maintain connections to multiple third parties require payers and providers to implement and maintain numerous single-use, point-to-point connections.

-Regarding infrastructure, we now have a web of interconnected systems that don’t easily adapt to evolving trading partner business needs.
+We now have a web of interconnected systems that don’t easily adapt to evolving trading partner business needs.
 This has resulted in a wide array of custom, proprietary integration requirements for APIs and third-party platforms—all of which further deteriorate our industry’s quest for interoperability and administrative efficiencies.

 Instead of continuing to add fixes on top of a broken system, healthcare needs to create a new, better system—a system built with a new kind of interoperability.